 Tips for First Timers to AMariMix

 There’s always a revolving door for the 2nd appetizer.
-The chicken nachos are pretty big, and they don’t skimp out on the ingredients, plus they’re always filling.
+The chicken nachos are pretty big, and A-Mari-Mix does not skimp out on the ingredients; plus, they’re always filling.

 I enjoy the tostones (fried plantains) topped with your choice of my protein; we always choose ropa vieja (marinated shredded beef).
 The queso fundido (a melted blend of cheeses) with chorizo is another can’t miss choice.